GNU-Ymir/Documentations/en/primitives/types.md

 ### Static Arrays

-Unlike the slice, static arrays are stored on the stack rather than in the heap, and their size is known at compile time.
-They are instantiated with a syntax close to the slice allocation syntax, but omitting the `new` keywork.
+Unlike the slice, static arrays are stored in the stack rather than on the heap, and their size is known at compile time.
+They are instantiated with a syntax close to the slice allocation syntax, but omitting the **`new`** keywork.

 ```ymir
 import std::io